- Create My Trip

 A rickshaw is the best way to explore the hutongs as it will help you to stay away from the crowds of tourists.
-You will stop at several places on the way for your guide’s presentation and a photo opportunity, including an old wine museum where you can sip some Chinese “baijiu” (wine) and a local family’s residence.
+You will stop at several places on the way for your guide’s presentation and a photo opportunity.
 The China Highlights kiosk will provide you with bottles of water to ensure a comfortable journey in the hutongs.

 After a rickshaw trip to the big, busy streets, sneak into the hutong alleyways toward the Drum and Bell Towers.
 From there, make your way down the bustling street east of the Drum Tower towards Nanluoguxiang, which is a vibrant snack street lined with snacks from Beijing, other parts of China, and the world, as well as boutique shops.

 After walking there, snake your way through more hutongs, checking out the details of the traditional homes in these neighborhoods, which will give you a clearer picture of life in “Old Beijing”.
 Next, walk towards the Shichahai Lake area, through the former inner city’s only curved street, and wander along the banks of the lake past lively bars and restaurants.

 You will also get the chance to walk into and see a restored traditional hutong courtyard residence, called a siheyuan.